NickCaseG3r/create-react-app-buildpack/README.md

 #### Fork this repo!
 Uses forked static buildpack: https://github.com/divadvo/heroku-buildpack-static

+Thanks to @daemonsy for the original pull request which was never merged: https://github.com/heroku/heroku-buildpack-static/pull/42

 # Client Max Body Size
 By default, nginx has a default max body size of 1 megabyte.
 Any request above this size (e.g. uploading a 2m file) will result in a `413 Request Entity too Large` error.
 You can configure this value by setting `max_body_size` in `static.json`: